 - Pour from high to low and make sure to pour at a constant speed.

 - Hold the cup at an angle and pour steadily.
-Note that pouring too slow will cause the foam to be left behind and pouring too fast will break the crema apart.
+Note that pouring too slowly will cause the foam to be left behind and pouring too fast will break the crema apart.

-- When the cup is almost half full, start pouring to the back of the cup.
+- When the cup is almost half full, start pouring it into the back of the cup.
 Move the pitcher from side to side using gentle wrist movements.

 Below are some simple latte art designs, with instructions, that you can make at your own home.